 Follow along with the video below or print out the workout so you can fit in your daily sweat session anytime, anywhere — even without an internet connection.
 The entire thing only takes 10 minutes to complete.
 You'll warm up for one minute, push yourself in the main workout for eight minutes, then finish up with a one-minute cool down.

 Get tips on how to stay healthy, safe and sane during the novel coronavirus pandemic.

 Of course, you're more than welcome to repeat the entire circuit as many times as it takes to get your heart pounding and your muscles burning (two to three times through is ideal if you're using this as a standalone workout).
-But if you're just starting out or getting back into fitness, once through is definitely enough to effect some serious results.
-After all, anything is better than nothing.
+But if you're just starting out or getting back into fitness, once through is definitely enough to see some serious results — with consistency, of course.

 - 10 jumping jacks

 - Start with your feet together, hands at your side.

 - Jump your feet out to the side as you bring your arms overhead.

 You can step out if jumping hurts your knees.